CZ-NIC/fred-docs/AdminManual/RegistryInitialization.rst

 ----------------

 Preparing a zone is the most crucial task.
-The information you enter about a zone, will appear in the header of a generated zone file.
+The information you enter about a zone will appear in the header of a generated zone file.
 When you create a zone, you enter the fields of the SOA record, and in the next step, you add the zone name servers.
 An example of the resulting zone file header is given